PreciselyData/big-data/databricks-li/README.md

 ## 2. Downloading the Distribution and installing the jar

-*NOTE*: There is a size limitation from databricks while downloading the remote files beyond 500MB.
+**NOTE: There is a size limitation from databricks while downloading the remote files beyond 500MB.
-If you face this issue, skip this step and manually upload the extracted distribution zip to your desired location.
+If you face this issue, skip this step and manually upload the extracted distribution zip to your desired location.**

 - Import the [Installation Guide Notebook](./Installing_SDK.ipynb) in your Databricks account.
 The LI Installation notebook contains the commands necessary to download the LI SDK Distribution.